 - Meet an EF representative at the airport.

 - Transfer to your accommodations and check in.

 - Receive the latest schedule from your Tour Director.

 - Meet your fellow travelers as they arrive.

 During your free time, enjoy Lausanne old town or hang out by Lake Geneva, the largest lake in Western Europe.
 In the evening, it’s time for our Welcome Mixer.
 Enjoy appetizers and drinks with fellow travelers at an authentic local spot.
 Afterwards, take the party elsewhere.

 Day 3: Explore Lavaux Vineyard Terraces via St. Saphorin

 Vineyards are great.
-Walk through Swiss vineyards alongside Lake Geneva is better.
+Walks through Swiss vineyards alongside Lake Geneva are better.
 Today will be your first adventure—and it’s a relatively easy one.
 You’ll start in St. Saphorin, a micro town to the east of Lausanne, with a population of 393.
 From the town you’ll walk to the Lavaux Vineyard Terraces, a UNESCO World Heritage Site.
 Evidence of these terraces date back to the 11th century.
 Breathe in the fresh (and slightly wine-scented) air, and get ready for a beautiful day.
 You'll even get some wine.